edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 Please keep in mind that due to the operational challenges around troubleshooting the above setup as well as the rather mediocre throughput of the 6in4 tunnel, this configuration is not recommended for production usage.
 Also keep in mind that the above changes would not survive a reboot of the switch.

-Instead this article showed you how powerful Arista&#8217;s underlying Linux OS really is.
+Instead this article showed you how powerful Arista's underlying Linux OS really is.